-The simplicity and yum factor of this “recipe” will blow your mind.
+The simplicity and yum factor of making these Frozen Watermelon “Popsicles” will blow your mind!
 Making a delicious summer treat truly doesn’t get easier than this.

-1) Cut watermelon into wedges of whatever desired size you like (small for kiddos, larger for adults)
+- Cut watermelon into wedges of whatever desired size you like (small for kiddos, larger for adults).

 - Using a sharp knife, cut a slit the width of your popsicle sticks into the rind.

 - Insert popsicle stick and arrange watermelon in a single layer on a cookie sheet lined with parchment paper.
 Avoid stacking the pieces on top of one another, they will freeze together!
 Of course, that might be a fun challenge to eat….

 - Freeze at least 6 hours before enjoying.

 The nutritional information is provided as an estimate only and may vary based on the product type, servings and other factors.
 If you are following a diet, please consult with a professional nutritionist or your doctor.
 Stay healthy!